Money in Czech Republic

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices soared 1.5% from the previous month in January, following December’s 0.2% increase.
+Consumer prices rose 1.58% from the previous month in June, decelerating slightly from may's 1.76% increase.